Wintellect/MSLearn/Introduction to Git/includes/6-collaborate-using-a-shared-repo.md

 	_The updated home page_

 Note that if Alice had committed her changes rather than stashing them a few moments ago, the situation would have been somewhat different.
 She would have had to make a branch and either merge or rebase her changes.
-(Branches, merging, and rebasing are covered in the next unit.)
+(Branching and merging are covered in the next lesson.)

-Had Alice begun by working on a branch in the first place she would have saved herself quite a lot of trouble.
-You will learn how to do that in the next unit.
+Had Alice begun by working on a branch in the first place, she would have saved herself quite a lot of trouble.
 For now it's worth pointing out that branching and rebasing is _exactly_ what `stash` accomplishes behind the scenes.

 ## Summary

-In this unit, you learned how to set up a bare repository that can be shared among a group of developers, and about some new and very important Git commands:
+In this lesson, you learned how to set up a bare repository that can be shared among a group of developers, and about some new and very important Git commands:

 - [`git init --bare`](https://git-scm.com/docs/git-commit), which sets up a repo that can be shared
 - [`git branch --set-upstream-to`](https://git-scm.com/docs/git-branch), which specifies the default origin and branch for pushes and pulls
 - [`git stash`](https://git-scm.com/docs/git-stash), which saves uncommitted changes so you can merge safely
 - [`git push`](https://git-scm.com/docs/git-push), which merges changes with a remote repo

-In the next unit, you take another big step by learning how to create and merge branches.
+In the next lesson, you take another big step by learning how to create and merge branches.